Early Bird Discount

 Day 1 – 2

-Our tour begins in Johannesburg, the ‘City of Gold’ and one of the most cosmopolitan cities on the African continent.
+Our tour begins in Pretoria, the administrative city of South Africa.
 Starting early, we travel east through the Mpumalanga province to the Greater Kruger area.
 Kruger is South Africa’s premier national park and connecting with parks in adjoining Mozambique and Botswana, covers 24,000 square kilometres of land used in the protection of African wildlife!
-Over dinner we enjoy a Shangaan cultural evening including traditional dance.
+Over dinner, we enjoy a Shangaan cultural evening including traditional dance.
 We enjoy a full day’s game viewing in the national park in an open 4x4 safari vehicle, seeking wildlife encounters with Africa’s ‘Big 5’ - lion, elephant, buffalo, rhino and leopard – as well as giraffe, hippo, zebra, various antelope and a variety of amazing birdlife and reptiles.

 Day 3 – 5

 Leaving Kruger, we move north pausing the night near the Limpopo River to the Beitbridge Border.
-Completing formalities at the border post we enter Zimbabwe and drive though stunning landscapes to Bulawayo, the second largest city in Zimbabwe.
-Here we enjoy the evening exploring the city and the bustling night life.
+Completing formalities at the border post we enter Zimbabwe and drive through stunning landscapes to Bulawayo, the second-largest city in Zimbabwe.
+Here we enjoy the evening exploring the city and the bustling nightlife.
 The following day we explore Matobo National Park with a local operator by vehicle and foot to view the endangered Rhino's that inhabit the area, the many roaming animals and some bushman paintings which are located in nearby caves.

 Day 6 – 7